whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-14-Wickbox-Subscription-Box-October-2015-Candle-Review-Coupon.md

 <p>The candle was sealed on top with plastic so the scent can remain fresh until it's in your hands and you're ready to use it.</p>

-<p>The wax is a vegetable-based candle wax and it has a 50 hours burning time.
+<p>The wax is a vegetable-based candle wax and it has 50 hours of burning time.
 The other ingredients are: clove oil, damask rose oil, food grade dye, lemon oil, lily of the valley oil, and peony oil.</p>

 <br>